jonasschu/Computational-Statistics/README.md

 #### Notes & Exercises from the Computational Statistics class by Prof. Liebl at Uni Bonn.

-Topics included maximum likelihood estimation, expectation maximization, the bootstrap method and non-parametric regression.
+Topics included Maximum Likelihood (ML) estimation, Expectation Maximization (EM Algorithm), the Bootstrap method and Non-Parametric Regression.

+And penguins but don't ask Benedict Cumberbatch about it.